Updated February 2024

-Updated March 2023 – At COP26 in Glasgow, 34 countries and 5 institutions pledged to end direct international public finance for unabated fossil fuels by the end of 2022 and prioritize their public finance fully for the clean energy transition.
-This was the first international political commitment that focused on ending public finance for oil and gas in addition to coal.
-If countries and institutions follow through on their commitment, this will directly shift USD 28 billion a year out of fossil fuels and into clean energy, which would help shift even larger sums of public and private money.
+At COP26, the 2021 global climate conference in Glasgow, 34 countries and 5 institutions pledged to end direct international public finance for unabated fossil fuels by the end of 2022 and prioritize their public finance fully for the clean energy transition.
+This was the Clean Energy Transition Partnership or CETP (sometimes called the Glasgow Statement) the first international political commitment that focused on ending public finance for oil and gas in addition to coal.

-This briefing, which will be updated regularly as new policies come out and new signatories join the commitment, tracks implementation efforts and assesses whether countries are on track to keep their COP26 promise.
+This briefing, regularly updated here, tracks implementation efforts and assesses whether countries are on track to keep their stop funding fossils promise.